-With this idea, a scalable data acquisition system (Named as CUGB-CS48DAS, shown as Figure 1) is designed on the basis of the common PC104.
+With this idea, a scalable data acquisition system (named CUGB-CS48DAS, shown in Fig. 1) is designed on the basis of the common PC104.
 The CUGB-CS48DAS data acquisition system can be used for seismic exploration as well as electrical prospecting.
-It has good application effects in engineering geology, mineral geology and energy geology, and is suitable for exploration tasks in coalfields, petroleum, minerals, earthquakes and urban construction, etc. In particular, with the introduction of the technology named Narrow Band Internet of Things (NB-IoT), it will be simpler to realize multisystem networking, which provides great convenience for unified monitoring and management of the acquisition instruments during the exploration.
+It has good application effects in engineering geology, mineral geology, and energy geology, and is suitable for exploration tasks in coalfields, petroleum, minerals, earthquakes, and urban construction, etc. In particular, with the introduction of the technology named narrowband internet of things (NB-IoT), it will be simpler to realize multi-system networking, which provides great convenience for unified monitoring and management of the acquisition instruments during the exploration.